Standard Weight Lifting Bar vs Olympic Bar

 Olympic Bars are made better.
 Even cheaper Olympic Bars are made to handle much greater loads.
 Even if you load an Olympic Bar with very heavy weights, they are made to flex under load, but will return to the straight position.
 It is the quality of the steel used in the bar that determines how well a bar maintains its shape.

-Olympic plates now come in a wide variety of options, for example rubber or urethane coated plates can prevent rust, noise and chipping.
-Olympic Bumper Plates are made with solid rubber, all the same diameter, so they can be dropped from considerable height, without causing damage to flooring.
+Olympic plates now come in a wide variety of options, for example, rubber or urethane-coated plates can prevent rust, noise, and chipping.
+Olympic Bumper Plates are made with solid rubber, all the same diameter, so they can be dropped from a considerable height, without causing damage to flooring.
 Grip plates are made with built-in handles for easier and safer movement.

-Olympic Bars are made to be used with other Olympic Type equipment, for example, Olympic width benches, power racks, etc. Olympic Bars are 7 feet long, made with shafts of “52” inches in length.
+Olympic Bars are made to be used with other Olympic-type equipment, for example, Olympic width benches, power racks, etc. Olympic Bars are 7 feet long, and made with shafts of “52” inches in length.
 These dimensions are critical to fit perfectly on weight training equipment.
 Standard Bars are only 5 or 6 feet long and will not fit.